 5.3.6.
 Type V test (Durability of anti-pollution devices)

 5.3.6.1.
-This test shall be carried out on all vehicles referred to in paragraph 1 to which the test specified in paragraph 5.3.1. applies.
+This test shall be carried out on all vehicles referred to in paragraph 1. to which the test specified in paragraph 5.3.1. applies.
 The test represents an ageing test of 160,000 km driven in accordance with the programme described in Annex 9 on a test track, on the road or on a chassis dynamometer.

 5.3.6.1.1.
 Vehicles that can be fuelled either with petrol or with LPG or NG should be tested in the Type V test on petrol only.
 In that case the deterioration factor found with unleaded petrol will also be taken for LPG or NG.

 5.3.6.2.
-Notwithstanding the requirement of paragraph 5.3.6.1., a manufacturer may choose to have the deterioration factors from the following table used as an alternative to testing to paragraph 5.3.6.1.
+Notwithstanding the requirement of paragraph 5.3.6.1., a manufacturer may choose to have the deterioration factors from Table 3 used as an alternative to testing to paragraph 5.3.6.1.

+Table 3: Deterioration factors